 - clearly articulate how the funds would be used;

 - agree to share a report about the project upon completion of the work.

 - reach a significant number of children and/or educators;

 - accomplish its goals in the year following receipt of the grant.

-AMS Peace Seed Grants are financed through donations to the AMS Peace Fund.
+AMS Peace Seed Grants are financed through donations to the AMS Peace & Social Justice Fund.
 We are grateful to Lesley Nan Haberman and The Family School in New York City for their generous support of Peace Seed Grants throughout the years.

 Establishing lasting peace is the work of education; all politics can do is keep us out of war.